redapesolutions/dirMortgage/README.md

 - currency = '$'
 - principal amount = 0.0

-All, as depicted above, can be modified throught provider setter method, or added as attribute when implementing the directive
+All, as depicted above, can be modified through the ```dirMortgageServiceProvider``` mutator methods, or added as attributes when implementing the directive